 This course provides a process-oriented view of the organization and its relationship with suppliers, customers, and competitors.
-Topics covered include: processes as vehicles for achieving objectives and strategic transforming the organization, analysis, process design, implementation, control and monitoring, processes as means of achieving compliance, impact on work, the role of enterprise resource planning (ERP), supply chain management (SCM), and customer relationship management (CRM) systems.
+Topics covered include: processes as vehicles for achieving transforming strategic objectives and the design, organization, process analysis, implementation, control and monitoring, processes as means of achieving compliance, impact on work, the role of enterprise resource planning (ERP), supply chain management (SCM), and customer relationship management (CRM) systems.
 The course also covers process continuum from structured to unstructured processes, impact on work practices, roles of systems in transforming organizations and markets, and the global perspectives.